amtzespinosa/amtzespinosa.github.io/_tabs/whoami.md

 - Implement APT techniques such as backdoors for command and control using open source and custom frameworks
 - Write detailed reports covering the goals and outcomes of the team

-#### OSINT Specialist

-**Position:** Freelance<br>
-**Period:** February 2018 - Present

-- Collection and analysis of open-source information to identify and mitigate threats.
-- Utilization of OSINT tools such as Maltego, SpiderFoot, and Shodan to conduct in-depth investigations.
-- Development of advanced search techniques to extract valuable information from the web and social networks.
-- Collaboration with security teams to integrate OSINT data into operational security strategies.
-- Writing detailed reports with findings and recommendations for risk mitigation.

 #### Special Forces Operator

 **Period:** January 2021 - May 2024